rickyvetter/reductive/README.md

 ### Setup store and context provider

 The new hooks API makes use of react `context` to make the store available to all nested components.
-You will need to create a store, implement a module with your application's context provider and hooks, and render the provider at the top of the component tree.
+You will need to create a store, implement a module with context provider and hooks, and render the provider at the top of the component tree.

 First, define the state and action types and reducer for your application, and create a store: